5. DIAGNOSTIC EVALUATION

 5.3.2.
 Serum tumour markers after orchidectomy

-Tumour markers need to be repeated following orchidectomy providing staging and prognostic information [37].
-If elevated pre-operatively, normalisation may take several weeks as the serum half-lives of AFP and β-hCG are five to seven days and one to three days, respectively.
-If these remain elevated or increase, metastatic disease is likely [53].
-Marker normalisation after orchiectomy, however, does not exclude the possibility of metastatic disease.
+Tumour markers must be repeated following orchidectomy providing staging and prognostic information [43].
+If elevated pre-operatively normalisation may take several weeks as the serum half-lives of AFP and hCG are five to seven days and one to three days respectively.
+If these remain elevated or increase metastatic disease is likely [57].
+However, marker normalisation after orchiectomy does not exclude the possibility of metastatic disease.

-In addition to staging, marker levels are used to define risk stratification and prognosis (Table 3).
-They are also used to monitor treatment response and detect disease relapse [53].
-With follow-up, the precise frequency of testing is not well defined [54].
+In addition, staging marker levels are used to define risk stratification and prognosis (Table 3).
+They are also used to monitor treatment response and detect disease relapse [57].
+With follow-up, the precise frequency of testing is not well defined [58].

 5.3.3.
 Other tumour markers